desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The parameters related to reactions using a [registered reaction value](#registered-reaction-value).

 ### Free Text
-The parameters associated with the free text value reactions in the subspace.
+The parameters related to reactions using a [free text reaction value](#free-text-reaction-value).

 ## Registered Reactions Params
 The parameters of registered reactions within the subspace.